trekhleb/self-parking-car-evolution/public/article/index.md

 The `mate()` function will accept the `father` and the `mother` genomes and will produce two children.
 We will imitate the real-world scenario and also do the mutation during the mating.

 Each bit of the child genome will be defined based on the values of the correspondent bit of the father's or mother's genomes.
 There is a `50/50%` probability that the child will inherit the bit of the father or the mother.
-For example, let's say we have a genomes of length `4` (for simplicity reasons):
+For example, let's say we have genomes of length `4` (for simplicity reasons):

 ```text
 Father's genome: [0, 0, 1, 1]